LivNLP/Neighbourhood-Preserving-Meta-Sense-Embeddings--NPMS-/README.md

 ```
 - NPMS

-First go to the npms directory.
+First go to the neighbor directory.
 ```
-cd npms
+cd neighbor
 ```
 The alpha can be a fixed hyper-parameter specified using following command
 ```